 Mind-Full

-Helping emotionally traumatized girls in Nepal learn to stay calm and focus so they can stay in school.
+Helping emotionally traumatised girls in Nepal learn to stay calm and focus so they can stay in school.

 mindfull-main.png